Sean-Jay-M/DublinBus/README.md

 ## Application Architecture
 ![Architecture](https://github.com/Sean-Jay-M/DublinBus/blob/documentation/images/webStackImage.png)

-The application makes use of a *React* Frontend whih provides the user interface and exclusively handles the *cookie features*
+The application makes use of a *React* Frontend whih provides the user interface and exclusively handles the *cookie features*.
+This is supported by a number of packages and other technologies in order to provide the frontend interface such as Bootstrap.

 The *Flask* application provides two services: